-Our research aims to:
+Our research aimed to:

 - Identify novel complex trait loci by carrying out association studies;